-Sarah (Sally) Thomason is the William J. Gedney Collegiate Professor of Linguistics.
-Her research specialties include historical linguistics and language conact, with a focus on principles of contact-induced language change and contact language genesis (pidgins, creoles, and bilingual mixed languages).
+Sarah (Sally) Thomason is the Bernard Bloch Distinguished University Professor of Linguistics.
+Her research specialties include historical linguistics and language contact, with a focus on principles of contact-induced language change and contact language genesis (pidgins, creoles, and bilingual mixed languages).
 She also specializes in Salish-Pend d'Oreille (Montana Salish) linguistics; she has spent every summer since 1981 working with elders to prepare a dictionary and text collection of the language.
 In her (rare) spare time she has fun debunking linguistic pseudoscience.

-Professor Thomason teaches Historical Linguistics once a year and other courses less regularly, e.g. Language and History, Field Methods, a seminar on Salish-Pend d'Oreille Linguistics, Language Contact, a first-year seminar on Endangered Languages, and Language in a Multicultural World.
-She has chaired or co-chaired five Ph.D. dissertation committees in the past six years: four on specific indigenous languages of North America (1), MesoAmerica (2), and South America (1) and one on Cantonese-English code-mixing in Hong Kong.
-In the same period she has directed eight undergraduate honors thesis, on such topics as Salish-Pend d'Oreille structure and history (3 theses), multilingual discourse used by staff in a Japanese restaurant, and loanwords in Wolof.
+Professor Thomason teaches Historical Linguistics once a year and other courses less regularly, e.g. Language and History, Field Methods, a seminar on Salish-Pend d'Oreille Linguistics, Language Contact, a seminar on Endangered Languages, and Language in a Multicultural World.
+She has chaired or co-chaired six Ph.D. dissertation committees in the past seven years: four on specific indigenous languages of North America (1), MesoAmerica (2), and South America (1); one on Cantonese-English code-mixing in Hong Kong; and one on computational historical linguistics.
+In the same period she has directed eight undergraduate honors theses, on such topics as Salish-Pend d'Oreille structure and history (3 theses), multilingual discourse used by staff in a Japanese restaurant, and loanwords in Wolof.
 In 2009 she was President of the Linguistic Society of America; in 2000 she was President of the Society for the Study of the Indigenous Languages of the Americas.
-She has taught at four LSA Linguistic Institutes (as the Collitz Professor at the University of Illinois Institute in 1999) and will teach a course on Language Contact at the 2013 Institute in Ann Arbor.
+She has taught at five LSA Linguistic Institutes; she was the Collitz Professor at the University of Illinois Institute in 1999, and most recently she taught a course on Language Contact at the 2013 Institute in Ann Arbor.
 She was editor of the LSA's journal Language, 1988-1994, and chair of the Linguistics & Language Sciences section of the American Association for the Advancement of Science in 1996.